chastitywhiterose/Chastity-Chess-Chapters/resume/ChastityResumeRevolution.md

 Chess Website: https://chastitychesschallenge.com/

+## Summary

-Chess Coach and Technical Writer: Writer of books, blogs, and commentary with a focus on making Chess accessible to low-income people through the power of free and open-source software.
-Utilizes words, video recordings, and graphic design to teach Chess to as many people as possible in a way they can understand.
-Available for contract and part-time work.
+I am a writer of books, blogs, and commentary with a focus on making Chess accessible to low-income people through the power of free and open-source software.
+I use words, video recordings, and graphic design to teach Chess to as many people as possible in a way they can understand.
+However, my technical skills can apply to other roles outside of what I do for my own business.

 ## Skills and Applications: